kbrandwijk/graphcool-gateway-apollo-engine-demo/README.md

 # graphcool-gateway-apollo-engine-demo

 This demo demonstrates using Apollo Engine with the Graphcool API Gateway pattern.
-TL;DR: This does not work as expected...
+It contains a simple example with one endpoint, and an advanced example that stitches together two endpoints.

 ## Simple example